-We have incurred operating losses since inception and negative cash flows from operating activities of \$7.2 million, \$1.1 million and \$0.9 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-As of December 31, 2017, we had an accumulated deficit of \$103.1 million.
+We have incurred operating losses since inception and negative cash flows from operating activities of \$15.6 million, \$7.2 million and \$1.1 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+As of December 31, 2018, we had an accumulated deficit of \$115.1 million.
 We anticipate that our losses will continue in the near term as we continue to expand our product portfolio and invest in additional consigned implant and instrument sets to support our expansion into existing and new markets.
 Since inception, we have funded our operations primarily with proceeds from the sales of our common and preferred stock, convertible securities and debt, as well as through sales of our products.
-As of December 31, 2017 we had cash and cash equivalents of \$42.6 million.
+As of December 31, 2018 we had cash and cash equivalents of \$60.7 million.

-We believe our existing cash and cash equivalents, amounts available under the Loan Agreement, cash receipts from sales of our products and net proceeds from our IPO will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
+We believe our existing cash and cash equivalents, amounts available under the Loan Agreement, cash receipts from sales of our products and net proceeds from our December 2018 secondary offering will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
 Nonetheless, from time to time, we may seek additional financing sources to meet our working capital requirements, make continued research and development investments and make capital expenditures needed for us to maintain and grow our business.
 We may not be able to obtain additional financing on terms favorable to us, if at all.
 It is also possible that we may allocate significant amounts of capital toward products or technologies for which market demand is lower than anticipated and, as a result, abandon such efforts.
-If we are unable to obtain adequate financing on terms satisfactory to us when we require it, or if we expend capital on products or technologies that are unsuccessful, our ability to continue to support our business growth and to respond to business challenges could be significantly limited, or we may have to scale back our operations.
+If we are unable to obtain adequate financing or financing on terms satisfactory to us when we require it, or if we expend capital on products or technologies that are unsuccessful, our ability to continue to support our business growth and to respond to business challenges could be significantly limited, or we may have to scale back our operations.
 If we raise additional funds through further issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our common stock.